 We also hold parents evening twice a year, where we discuss progress as well as offering, if required, additional support if not already identified.

 - What support will there be for my child's/young person's overall well being?

 The wellbeing of every child at Little Barn Owls is our priority.
 We celebrate diversity and strongly believe that the role of the key person is of the utmost importance to the child’s well-being.
 We follow our policies and procedures at all times and these are readily available for parents/carers to access, these policies include behaviour management, administering medication and first aid procedures.

 All staff, students and volunteers hold a current Disclosure and Barring Service (DBS) and are given an in-depth induction training programme prior to starting.
 The staff undertake various training courses throughout the year and are required to share this information with their colleagues.
 Our staff hold a variety of early year qualifications ranging from level 3, level 5 Foundation Degrees and Level 6 Degrees.
-The setting also employs an apprentice and an unqualified staff member.
+The setting also employs an apprentice.

 All of our staff are Paediatric First Aid trained and have undergone Safeguarding training.
 There are several members of staff who have completed training in ‘Positive approaches to challenging behaviour’ and strategies from this training have been implemented within the setting.

 - What specialist services and expertise are available at or accessed by the setting/school/college?

 We have a member of staff who is qualified to support SEND as well as working closely with outside agencies such as speech and language, portage and health visitors.
 OurSEND practitioner hold the level 5 qualification in early years.

 There are parenting courses as well as the health visiting team who deliver services from the building the pre-school in situated who can offer support and signpost to other services.

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?